rfhb/ctrdata/README.md

 #
 devtools::install_github("rfhb/ctrdata")
 #
-# - If problem with the SSL CA cert:
+# - In case of a problem with the SSL CA cert:
-install.packages("devtools")
+install.packages("httr")
 httr::set_config(httr::config(ssl_verifypeer = 0L))
 devtools::install_github("rfhb/ctrdata")
 #
-# - If no connection, a proxy may need to be set:
+# - If no connecting, a proxy may need to be set:
-install.packages("devtools")
+install.packages("httr")
 httr::set_config(httr::use_proxy("proxy.server.domain", 8080))
 devtools::install_github("rfhb/ctrdata")
 #